dreger/kqdreger.com/colophon.md

 ### Comments

-No built-in comments here, but feel free to email <hi@kyledreger.com> and he'll get back to you within a day or two.
+No built-in comments here, but feel free to email <hi@kyledreger.com> and you'll get back within a day or two.
 Cool nerds can also open up an issue at [dreger/feedback](https://github.com/dreger/feedback/issues/new) on GitHub.